We're starting to, I don't want to hear no complaints.

 So that's fucking crazy, man.

-Phone numbers were two digits.
+Phone numbers with two digits.

-Yeah, probably tap number 30.
+Wiretap number 30.

 Yeah.

-So you can see here, my life in the U.S. Secret Service by YMJ Flynn for 25 years, chief manhunter for Uncle Sam begins in this issue.
+So you can see here, My Life in the U.S. Secret Service by YMJ Flynn for 25 years, chief manhunter for Uncle Sam begins in this issue.

-Um and this is when they were wiretapping phones, 1890.
+And this is when they were wiretapping phones, 1890.

 Isn't that fucking crazy?